Framed (Cottrell-Boyce novel)

 Framed is a 2005 children's novel by English writer Frank Cottrell-Boyce.
 It was shortlisted for the Carnegie Medal, Whitbread Children's Book of the Year, Guardian Children's Fiction Prize, and Blue Peter Book Award.

 The novel takes its setting from a true-life event, when the Manod (Cwt-y-Bugail) quarry at Blaenau Ffestiniog was used to store art treasures from the National Gallery and the Tate Gallery during World War II.

 Summary

-Framed, set in North Wales, is the story of how paintings moved from the National Gallery in London affect the town of Manod.
+Framed, set in North Wales, is the story of how paintings moved from the National Gallery in London affect the quiet town of Manod.